NOAA-ORR-ERD/MapRoom/docs/roadmap.rst

 Mouse Handler
 -------------

 Mouse handlers are objects that process mouse and keyboard handling to provide customization based on the layer.

-Icons should be located in the `maprooms/icons` subdirectory.
+The :class:`maproom.MouseHandler` provides an abstraction into the mouse processing with overridable methods like :meth:`maproom.MouseHandler.process_mouse_down` and :meth:`maproom.MouseHandler.process_mouse_motion_up`.

+Several UI features, like the icon and menu name, are class attributes (note that icons should be located in the `maprooms/icons` subdirectory), so when defining the subclass, be sure to change those to describe the new handler.

+Mouse handlers have limited lifetime: an instance is created every time the user clicks on a different mouse mode in the UI.
+So, the mouse mode should not be used to store any state information because it will be lost when switching to a new mode.

 MapRoom Layers
 ==============